snaco/split-world-plugin/README.md

 # GameMode Switching:

+* Game mode can be set per world
+* A world can have two game modes with a border dividing the world into a creative side and a configurable default game mode
+* Player's inventory and potion effects are managed per-game mode
 * Player will be switched to either survival or creative depending on the side of the buffer zone they are on
-* The border axis is padded by the buffer zone, all solid blocks in the buffer zone are converted to bedrock (can be disabled in the config) and liquids are removed
+* The border axis is padded by the buffer zone, the boundary is visualized with optional particle effects to create a visible wall and/or solid blocks will be rendered as if they were black concrete
 * Sound indicator for when player switches GameMode, can be enabled or disabled with a command (see below)
-* When crossing to the survival side, if the player is in the air they will be safely teleported to the closest solid block to their feet
-* If a player was flying when crossing to the survival side and the player has an elytra equipped, they will automatically start gliding instead of being teleported to the ground
+* Many methods to prevent cheating are included (see below)

 # Buffer Zone

-* Defined by picking an axis, X, Y or Z, picking a border-location which is the value of the specified axis coordinate where the border will be, a border-width which will determine how wide the buffer zone will be
-    * i.e: ```border_axis: X, border_location: 0, border_width: 10, creative_side: negative``` will mean the player will
-      be set to creative mode when their X coordinate is less than -5, adventure mode (buffer zone) between X=-5 and X=5, and in survival when X>5
+* Defined by border axis and location, with `border_axis: 'X'` and `border_location: 0` the dividing border will be placed at x=0, resulting in a border perpendicular to the x-axis
 * Players cannot die in the buffer zone
 * Players cannot regain health in the buffer zone
 * Players will not lose hunger in the buffer zone
 * Players are put in adventure mode with flying enabled
-* Monsters can not enter the buffer zone, instead they will stop at the border
+* Monsters cannot enter the buffer zone, instead they will stop at the border
-* Skeletons cannot shoot players in the buffer zone
+* Monsters cannot target players in the buffer zone
-* Player cannot pick up items if they are in the buffer zone
+* Players cannot pick up items if they are in the buffer zone
+* Players cannot interact with chests in the buffer zone, or with chests that are not on the same side as the player
 * Liquids will not flow into the buffer zone
-* Blocks in the buffer zone are converted to bedrock (can be disabled in the config)
+* Vehicles cannot enter the buffer zone

 # Commands